-Table 1 Assessment strategy
+Table Assessment strategy

-Assessment category General professional competences Domain-specific competences Scientific report Oral presentation Oral defence Reflection report % of grade 20 30 40 5 5 pass /fail Apply and further develop competences in the field of the MSc programme in a professional context х х х х utcomes Conduct tasks and one or more project(s) at the level of a graduate of the student's MSc programme in a professional manner and report on this in writing and in a presentation х х х Learning outcomes Evaluate the context and relevance of the internship project tasks and its outcomes, both from a scientific and host organisation point of view х х Reflect upon personal learning goals related to the development towards an academic professional х х Assessors ^a Host supervisor (advice) х х opt. х esso Assessor 1: WU-supervisor (usually) X ^d Χ ^d Х χ ^d Х х Ass Assessor 2 ^c : WU-examiner (usually) opt. opt. Х х х sors ^b Assessor 1: Host supervisor х x x x x Assessors ^b Assessor 2c: WU-supervisor (usually also examiner) opt. opt. x x x х
+Description Assessment category, % of grade Performance Application of knowledge and skills acquired in MSc programme Performance of general professional skills at MSc level Scientific report Oral presentation Oral defence Reflection report 30 20 40 5 5 pass /fail 1 Apply and further develop competences in the field of the MSc programme in a professional context Х х х x Learning outcomes 2 Conduct tasks and one or more project(s) at the level of a graduate of the student's MSc programme in a professional manner and report on this in writing and in a presentation х х х Learning 3 Evaluate the context and relevance of the internship project tasks and its outcomes, both from a scientific and host organisation point of view х х 4 Reflect upon personal learning goals related to the development towards an academic professional х х Assessors ^a Host supervisor (advice) х x Op tio nal x Asses Assessor 1: WU supervisor (usually) x ^d x ^d х \mathbf{x}^{d} х х As Assessor 2c: WU examiner (usually) optional х х х sors ^b As Assessor 1: Host supervisor X x x x Assessors ^b As ssessor 2 ^c : WU supervisor (usually also examiner) optional optional х x х х

 ^a When the host supervisor does not have a doctoral degree nor demonstrable experience with research in the relevant discipline (see also Appendix I).
-The WU examiner will determine the final grading after a discussion with the WU-supervisor.
+The WU examiner will determine the final grading after a discussion with the WU supervisor.

 ^b When the host supervisor has a PhD degree or demonstrable experience with the relevant subject matter of the discipline they can be assessor (but not examiner).
-If the WU-supervisor is appointed by the Examining Board as examiner, the WU-supervisor (assessor 2) and WU examiner can be the same person.
+If the WU supervisor is appointed by the Examining Board as examiner, the WU supervisor (assessor 2) and WU examiner can be the same person.
 If not, a separate examiner is needed (Appendix 1).